alexjust-data/DataEngineer_dbt_Bootcamp/README.md

 ![](img/48.png)

-If you think about it, as an Airbnb analytics engineer, once we are done with processing, we end up with two main tables: fct_reviews and dim_listings_with_hosts.
-These tables combine all the necessary data, such as listings joined with host information and review details.
+If you think about it, as an Airbnb analytics engineer, once we are done with processing, we end up with two main tables:
+* `dim_listings_with_hosts` and
+* `fct_reviews`

+These tables combine all the necessary data, such as
+* `dim_listings_with_hosts` -> `listings` joined with `hosts information` and
+* `fct_reviews` -> `review details`.

 Since these tables are our final, stable tables that we frequently access for analytics, we can keep them stable by materializing them as tables or views.
-This means, for example, if we have `dim_listings_cleansed` and `dim_hosts_cleansed` materialized as views, we don't need to create additional tables out of them because we will only read from these views.
+This means, for example, if we have

+* `dim_listings_cleansed` and `dim_hosts_cleansed` materialized as **views**,

+we don't need to create additional tables out of them because we will only read from these views.
-By using views for `dim_listings_cleansed` and `dim_hosts_cleansed`, we can simplify our data processing pipeline and ensure that we have `up-to-date` data without the need for redundant table creation.

 ![](img/56.png)

+> By using **views** for `dim_listings_cleansed` and `dim_hosts_cleansed`, we can simplify our data processing pipeline and ensure that we have `up-to-date` data without the need for redundant table creation.

 * `Ephemeral Materialization`: This refers to the practice of using temporary tables or views that do not persistently store data but are instead generated dynamically when needed.
 * `Stable Tables`: The fct_reviews and dim_listings_with_hosts are considered stable because they combine all necessary data and are accessed frequently for analytics.
 * `Using Views`: By materializing dim_listings_cleansed and dim_hosts_cleansed as views, we avoid creating unnecessary tables and keep our data processing pipeline efficient.

 We still need to create the dimension table `dim_listings_with_hosts`, which will be our final dimension table.

 So, we will do that.
 If you think about it from the perspective of an Airbnb analytics engineer, after we are done with the cleansed listings and hosts, we will have two main tables here:

 1. `fct_reviews`
 2. `dim_listings_with_hosts`

 These two tables will be our final tables in the core layer, which we will use repeatedly for analytics.
+Since
+* `dim_listings_cleansed` and
+* `dim_hosts_cleansed`

-Since `dim_listings_cleansed` and `dim_hosts_cleansed` are intermediate views needed only for reading and processing, there is no need to convert them into permanent tables.
-These views are used only during the creation of our final table `dim_listings_with_hosts`.
+are intermediate views needed only for reading and processing, there is no need to convert them into permanent tables.

+> These views are used only during the creation of our final table `dim_listings_with_hosts`.

 In summary, we will keep `dim_listings_with_hosts` and `fct_reviews` as our final tables and we don't need to create additional tables for `dim_listings_cleansed` and `dim_hosts_cleansed`.
 These can remain as views that get converted into CTEs (Common Table Expressions) during integration into the final tables.